-5.8.3 SOCIO-ECONOMIC BASELINE
+5.7.3 Socio-economic environment

-The largest part of EPL 7769 is located within the Hardap Region, with the eastern part of the EPL jotting into the Khomas Region.
+The largest part of EPL 7769 is located within the Hardap region, with the eastern part of the EPL jotting into the Khomas region.

-The Khomas Region is the central region of Namibia and is named after the Khomas Hochland, the prominent highland that surrounds Namibia's capital.
-In the west and northwest, the region is bordered by the Erongo Region, by the Otjozondjupa Region to the northeast, the Omaheke Region to the east and the Hardap Region to the south.
-Although the Khomas Region only occupies 4.5% of the land area of Namibia, it accommodates the largest percentage (18%) of the national population total in 2016 (NSA, 2017).
+The Khomas region is the central region of Namibia and is named after the Khomas hochland, the prominent highland that surrounds Namibia's capital.
+In the west and northwest, the region is bordered by the Erongo region, by the Otjozondjupa region to the northeast, the Omaheke region to the east and the Hardap region to the south.
+Although the Khomas region only occupies 4.5% of the land area of Namibia, it accommodated the largest percentage (18%) of the national population total in 2016 (NSA, 2017).

-Three times the size of the Khomas Region, the Hardap Region stretches from the Atlantic Ocean in the west to the border with Botswana and South Africa in the east.
-In the north it borders the Erongo, Khomas and Omaheke regions and in the south the Karas Region.
+Three times the size of the Khomas region, the Hardap region stretches from the Atlantic Ocean in the west to the border with Botswana and South Africa in the east.
+In the north it borders the Erongo, Khomas and Omaheke regions and in the south the Karas region.
 The region is named after the Hardap Dam, the man-made lake in the Fish River north of Mariental.
 Only 4% of all Namibians reside in the Hardap Region (NSA, 2017).

-5.8.4 DEMOGRAPHIC PROFILE
+5.7.4 DEMOGRAPHIC PROFILE

-Namibia is one of the least densely populated countries in the world (2.8 person per km2).
+Namibia is one of the least densely populated countries in the world (2.8 person per km).
 Vast areas of Namibia are without people, in contrast to some fairly dense concentrations, such as the central-north and along the Kavango River.

-Population density in the Khomas Region is 4.2 times higher (12 persons per km2) than the national figure while the figure for the Hardap Region is four times lower (0.7 person per square km).
-The projected total population for the Hardap Region was 87,186 and for the Khomas Region 415,780 in 2016.
-Whereas 95% of all people in the Khomas Region lived in an urban place in 2016, only 40% of all people in Hardap Region live in an urban place.
-Oshiwambo is the most spoken language in the Khomas Region (41% of all households) whereas Khoekhoegowab (49% of all households) is the most common language in the Hardap Region.
+Population density in the Khomas region is 4.2 times higher (12 persons per km2) than the national figure while the figure for the Hardap Region is four times lower (0.7 person per square km).
+The projected total population for the Hardap region was 87,186 and for the Khomas region 415,780 in 2016.
+Whereas 95% of all people in the Khomas region lived in an urban place in 2016, only 40% of all people in Hardap region live in an urban place.
+Oshiwambo is the most spoken language in the Khomas region (41% of all households) whereas Khoekhoegowab (49% of all households) is the most common language in the Hardap region.
 Average household size in the Hardap Region is 2.9 and in the Khomas Region 3.5.
-Literacy rate in the Khomas Region is 97% for people older than 15, in contrast to the figure of 85% in the Hardap Region.
-Living in an urban environment implies better living conditions - in the Hardap Region 98% of all households make use of open fires to prepare food.
-These figures are lower than that of the Khomas Region where 100% of all households have access to safe water, only 25% have no toilet facility, 64% have electricity for lighting and only 7% of the population depend on open fires to prepare food (NSA, 2017).
+Literacy rate in the Khomas region is 97% for people older than 15, in contrast to the figure of 85% in the Hardap region.
+Living in an urban environment implies better living conditions In the Hardap region 98% of all households have access to safe water, 44% have no toilet facility, 56% have electricity for lighting and 58% of all households make use of open fires to prepare food.
+These figures are lower than that of the Khomas region where 100% of all households have access to safe water, only 25% have no toilet facility, 64% have electricity for lighting and only 7% of the population depend on open fires to prepare food (NSA, 2017).